 Perhaps when you first decorated your living room, you were happy with it.
-But as time wore on, it may have become less interesting to you.
+But as time passed, it may have become less interesting to you.
 Maybe you’ve even started finding it oppressively dull.
-And before long, you feel have a drab living room which could do with some tlc.
+And before long, you have a drab living room which could do with some TLC.

 This post brings a message of hope to anyone who finds themselves in this situation.
 Drab living rooms are a reality.
 But that doesn’t mean you have to live with them forever.
 Small changes in your setup can improve the excitement generated by your interiors considerably.

 Combine Vintage With Modern

 Vintage living rooms can sometimes feel stuffy and pokey, while modern versions look too clinical and clean.
 Neither is ideal.

 So why not combine the two?
 That way, you can get all the visual interest of vintage design and the sleek lines of modern interiors.

 If your living room is currently entirely modern.
 Try adding some old-world charm by including an antique sideboard or chest of drawers.
 Look for textures that contrast with the standard neutral paints of contemporary interiors.

 If your living room isn’t quite attaining the aesthetic stands you expect, then try adding more floral colours and prints.